mrandika/classroom-android/README.md

 # Classroom for Android
 Classroom project for Android operating system.
-Require API 23 (Marshmallow) or greater.
+Require API 21 (Lollipop) or greater.